ZincSoft/catnet-rfcs/rfc-3-cnmp-protocol-v0.md

 See RFC 9.

 #### Note:
-CNMP can only be carried over UTP or ATP.
+CNMP can only be carried over DPT.

 ### Type
 A number representing the class of the message.